 I support euthanasia where all hope of the recovery of awareness is gone, or where it is desired because of incurable extreme pain, physical or mental.

-I support the right of a woman over her own body, including abortion, until the fetus has reached a certain stage of development.
-I am not now prepared to say what that stage is, but research seems to be showing that a fetus begins hearing and being influenced earlier than we once thought.
+I support the right of a woman over her own body, including abortion, until the foetus has reached a certain stage of development.
+I am not now prepared to say what that stage is, but research seems to be showing that a foetus begins hearing and being influenced earlier than we once thought.

 I favour the repeal of all drug laws, and the treatment of drug addiction as a medical problem.
 This is not an advocacy of drug use, whether it be nicotine, some form of cannabis, or the hard drugs.
 It is a judgement of what might be the most effective way of reducing drug addiction, and reducing the harm done of society by drug addition.
 Half, I think it is now, of all prisoners are there because of drug offences.
 Over half of muggings, house break-ins, and store hold-ups are to support expensive drug habits, habits which are expensive because of the laws against them.
 Over half the ill effects of drugs, and most of their ill effects on society, would be solved by legalizing them.
 We seemed to have learned nothing from prohibition.

 Prison sentences should be reserved for crimes which damage other people.
 Where possible, alternate punishments should be given.
 (I strongly support the move to punishments agreed upon by native people's sentencing circles; there is much we could learn from native tradition in this regard.)
 The western penal system has failed.
 Prisons are universities training criminals.